 The heating in the apartment isn't working.
 There is water dripping from the ceiling.

-One of the windows The balcony door

-is broken. doesn't lock.

-The door to the The window screen

-underground parking in the bedroom is
+One of the windows is broken.
+The balcony door doesn't lock.
+The door to the underground parking garage isn't closing.
+The window screen in the bedroom is ripped.

-garage isn't closing. ripped.

 There are cockroaches in the apartment.
 The front door to the building isn't locking properly.